 With few exceptions, the prospect will have in mind a higher value for his old receiver than the dealer can afford to allow.
 This is not always because the prospect is trying to put over something on the dealer, but because he thinks only in terms of what was originally paid for the receiver.
-Usually it is quite a shock to the prospect to be told that \$5 to \$10 is all that can be allowed for a set which cost from \$150 to \$200 two or three years ago.
+Usually it is quite a shock to the prospect to be told that \$5 to \$10 is all that can be allowed for a set which cost from \$150 to \$200 two or three vears ago.
 In order to retain that prospect's faith in both the salesman and his firm, the salesman must assume that the prospect is honest but is laboring under a wrong impression as to the value of the used receiver.

-Simply explaining that buyers of used radios are only those who can not afford to buy a new one, and that to interest such people the price must be very low, brings down the prospect's mental valuation of his trade-in.
+Simply explaining that buyers of used radios are only those who can not afford to buy a new one, and that to interest such people the price must be very low. brings down the prospect's mental valuation of his trade-in.
 Use a pencil and pad to figure as the talk progresses.
 In the case of a battery set, figure up the price of a new set of tubes and batteries, and add that to the prospect's value of the old set.
 Or in the case of an old type a-c set, add at least the price of a new set of tubes.
 If the old receiver requires other repairs, such as refinishing the cabinet, replacing the speaker unit, etc., to put it in a reasonably good condition for reselling, these additions help the salesman's argument.
 Explain further that it will cost the dealer part of the fixed overhead expense, and something more, to advertise and resell the old set.

-newspaper ad.
-In either case, the dealer may insist that it be made clear to the prospect that the purchase of the new paid to him on the amount of the new set after deducting the amount allowed for the trade-in.
+The salesman should realize that the regular rate of commission can only be paid to him on the amount of the new set after deducting the amount allowed for the trade-in.
 The "mark up" on used sets varies with different dealers, but is around 20 to 35 per cent; hence the commission paid for the sales of used sets can not be as large as for new sets.
 When the dealer does not get the full amount allowed for the trade-in, plus the cost of handling, testing, repairing, selling, etc., he loses just that much on the new set sale.